 Caroline has trained and taught nearly all dance syllabuses available in Australia including Vaganova, Cecchetti, ISTD and SFD and successfully completed the RAD syllabus to an advanced level.
 Her exceptional dancing abilities earned her a full scholarship to VCASS (Victorian College of the Arts Secondary School).
 While training at VCASS as a full time dancer, she simultaneously completed her VCE academic studies.
 After VCASS, Caroline pursued her second love, studying Fashion Design & Technology for three-years full time.

 Caroline has worked with leading Australian choreographers and has a wealth of dancing and teaching experience.
 She has also worked as a model in Melbourne and Sydney featuring in international fashion magazines.
 Caroline appeared on popular TV shows and commercials including Australia’s Got Talent, the Singing Bee, RUSH and Satisfaction.
-She was delighted to open Two Shoes Dance Academy in 2013 and coming into it’s sixth year, the academy is doing exceptionally well.
+She was delighted to open Two Shoes Dance Academy in 2013 and coming into it’s seventh year, the academy is doing exceptionally well.

 Georgia Johnson’s love for the performing arts began 17 years ago at Dance Station, a small country dance school in central Victoria.
 Here, she trained under Two Shoes Dance Academy director, Caroline White and Dance Station director, Natalie Philippe.
 Since then, she has had extensive training across a wide variety of dance styles also including acrobatics, cheerleading and various aerial circus arts.